Unfair Dismissal | Making a claim

 Health - an employee who is genuinely ill on a regular basis, what was the illness, how long would the employee be off, did the employer consider alternative work for the employee?

-Here are some of the possible situations where an employee's conduct may have given the employer good reason to dismiss them:
+Here are some of the possible situations where an employee's conduct may have given the employer a good reason to dismiss them:

 - Corruption, including taking bribes